Equivalence of reflection paths of light and Feynman paths in stacked metasurfaces: Introduction

 We aim to derive an interaction picture of stacked metasurfaces by expanding the modal interaction into a series of interfering reflected modes.
 In particular, we explore the interaction of modes inside a stack consisting of both an isotropic layer of gold nano-patches and an anisotropic layer of gold nano-wires.
 We analyze how isotropic and anisotropic modes contribute to the interaction and how they influence the total response.
 Finally, we reveal the existence of virtual polarization states during the modal interaction of the stack.

-Our approach draws from an analogy between solid state physics and nano-optics.
+This work was motivated by the concept of electron scattering paths in mesoscopic solid state physics \cite{Datta1995,Robinson1995}.
+Here, we attempt to compare and partially transfer this concept to the physics of nano-optics in the specific case of metasurface stacks.

 The study of conduction in mesoscopic systems uses descriptive concepts equivalent to the aforementioned modal coupling in metasurface stacks \cite{Bttiker1986,Nazarov2015,Shavit2019}.
 Specifically, the process of electron scattering at junctions in mesoscopic structures can be considered analogously to the scattering of light at nano-structures \cite{Shavit2019,Texier2016,Li1994a}.

 Scattering processes can be described by a set of connected ports in or out of which particles or waves can be transmitted or reflected \cite{Bttiker1986,Li1996}.
 In the case of mesoscopic electron transport this is the interaction of electrons from different leads at a given junction.
 Whether an electron is transmitted or reflected into a specific port or not is given by a probability \cite{Buttiker1988,Bttiker1986,Bttiker1985}.
 Thus, for each combination of ports and whether the interaction results in transmission or reflection there exists a certain combined probability.
 When a scattering process is complete the final path an electron took can be described as a sum of all its possible paths, weighted by their probability for a given initial port \cite{Robinson1995}.
-In adaptation to the terminology of quantum electrodynamics these paths, sometimes called Feynman paths \cite{Datta1995,Robinson1995}, give a picture of the interaction during the scattering process.
+Therefore, these paths give a picture of the interaction during the scattering process.
+In electron scattering theory they represent what is sometimes called the 'Feynman paths' of the system \cite{Datta1995,Robinson1995}.

 Similar to the scattering of electrons at junctions the interaction of light with metasurfaces can be formulated as a scattering problem and described by a set of connected ports \cite{Li1996}.
 Using scattering matrices (S-matrices) these ports describe the transmitted and reflected modes in different diffraction orders and polarization states \cite{Li1996,Menzel2015}.
 Additionally, the scattering ports encode whether a mode propagates from front to back of a metasurface or vice versa.
 Here, we focus on the interaction in modally coupled stacks and establish our model based on the fundamental mode approximation (FMA) \cite{Simovski2007,Simovski2007a}.
 The FMA is valid if the constituent metasurfaces of the stack are homogeneous \cite{Simovski2009} and their separation is large enough such that adjacent metasurfaces only couple via fundamental modes \cite{Menzel2015}.